AT A GLANCE

 Incoming students with a strong record of academic achievement and cocurricular leadership are invited to apply to the Honors program upon their acceptance to the University.
 The Honors program is a comprehensive four-year program that offers seminars, research opportunities, service projects, and cultural and social events designed to bring together highly motivated, talented students with dedicated faculty.

 Villanova also offers a robust, competitive Presidential Scholarship program as it seeks to attract young leaders from diverse intellectual, social, racial, and economic backgrounds, including those from families in which few or no members have attended college.
 This renewable scholarship covers tuition, general fees, room, board, and the cost of textbooks for eight consecutive semesters.
-It is awarded to students for their demonstrated academic achievements and active participation in their schools and broader civic communities.
+It is awarded to students for their demonstrated academic achievement and active participation in their schools and broader civic communities.

 In addition, first-year students are encouraged to join a themed Learning Community to live and learn among friends.
 Students in these communities live in the same residence halls, take the Augustine and Culture Seminar (a first-year requirement) together, and participate in tailored cocurricular programs such as lectures, plays, and trips.

 Semiannual service breaks enable students to choose projects of special personal significance (Habitat for Humanity is especially popular), and Villanova’s Special Olympics Fall Festival is the largest annual student-run Special Olympics event in the world.
 In addition, the annual Day of Service matches thousands of Villanova volunteers with service sites across greater Philadelphia.

-Housing is guaranteed for three consecutive years, and 70% of students live on campus.
+Housing is currently guaranteed for three consecutive years, and 66% of students live on campus.
 New suite-style residence halls opening in fall 2019 will allow 85% of undergraduates to live on campus in the future.
 When students are hungry for a meal or snack, Villanova’s award-winning Dining Services offers a wide variety of options with 18 eateries—three dining halls and 15 à-la-carte venues.